rumca-js/Django-link-archive/README.md

 Note: Page rating should not be based 'on time'.
 Good contents does is not 'worse' because x amount has passed.
 It should be however a suspect for verification, as it can be a case of abandoned project.

+Page rating range is 0..100.
+This means that if everything is correct for a page, a rank 100 is assigned.

+With such approach we can extend page rating and range is still in range 0..100, and it does not break the rest of calculated link rank.

 ## Content ranking

 Each page is automatically ranked by it's contents.
 There are several factors that are included into the ranking:
  - meta title
- - meta description (earns 5 points)
+ - meta description
  - og:title
- - og:description (earns 5 points)
+ - og:description
- - og:image (earns 5 points)
+ - og:image
  - presence of RSS feed link
+ - presence of meta date published property

 Title point breakdown:
- - good title earns 10 points
+ - good title earns the most amount of points
- - if title is longer than 1000 characters 5 points
+ - if title is longer than 1000 characters earns "some" points
- - if title is one word 5 points
+ - if title is one word small amount of points
- - if title has less than 4 chars 2 points
+ - if title has less than 4 chars small amount of points

 Status code breakdown:
- - code 200 earns 10 points
+ - code 200 is good
- - code between 200 and 300 earns 5 points
+ - code between 200 and 300 earns is not that good
+ - other code values are 'bad'

 ## Votes ranking